 With PitStop 13, we have a completely new approach and one that works on all page content, except text.

 This feature requires the PDF to have a Trim Box and a Bleed Box of the correct size for the required amount of bleed.

-• Secondly, if the required bleed cannot be created using the first method then a ‘mirror’ approach is used to create bleed.
+• Second, if the required bleed cannot be created using the first method, then a ‘mirror’ approach is used to create bleed.
 Within the Action the user can set a value for where the mirroring happens.
 This value is relative to the position of the Trim Box.

 You can see from the above screenshot that the Action has options for adding bleed to the different page edges and corners.
 There is also an option for working as single pages or with inners and outers for multi-page documents.